This website is not optimized for your browser version. Update to the latest Internet Explorer Version for a safer and faster web experience

 • Professor Nam-Jong Paik comes from South Korea and is an expert in the rapidly evolving field of technology such as virtual reality and transcranial direct current stimulation and how this interfaces with Rehabilitation.
 He has authored over 200 peer-reviewed articles and book chapters and has a special interest in neuro-rehabilitation.

-• Dr Farooq Rathore has a wide breadth of expertise covering AI, research (he has more than 200 publications and is an editorial board member of several journals), disaster management and musculoskeletal medicine.
+• Professor Farooq Rathore has a wide breadth of expertise covering AI, research (he has more than 200 publications and is an editorial board member of several journals), disaster management and musculoskeletal medicine.
+He is an official representative of Pakistan for the ISPRM and Executive Board Member of Asia Oceanian Society of PMR.

 The traditional owners of the land that Darwin sits upon are the Larrakia people.
 Our First Nations people comprise Aboriginal and Torres Strait Islander peoples who occupied Australia tens of thousands of years before European colonisation.
 There is an enormously rich and diverse culture which visitors to the Northern Territory will be able to experience.
 Unfortunately there is a large gap in health outcomes between our Caucasian population and our First Nation people and this will explored further during the conference.